yuwils/uq_degree_planner/README.md

 The website should then be available on http://localhost:3000/.

-Note: this will not be very useful without access to the mySql database; you may generate your own, or contact wyu17 if you are interested in hosting your own instance.
+Note: this will not be very useful without access to the mySql database; you may generate your own (see: https://github.com/wyu17/uq_scraper), or contact wyu17 if you are interested in hosting your own instance.

 ## Planned Features